Imperial Noble Consort Wenjing

-Imperial Noble Consort Wenjing, also known as Dowager Imperial Noble Consort Duankang (6 October 1873 – 24 September 1924), of the Manchu Bordered Red Banner Tatara clan, was a consort of the Guangxu Emperor.
+Imperial Noble Consort Wenjing, also known as Dowager Imperial Noble Consort Duankang (6 October 1873 – 24 September 1924), of the Manchu Bordered Red Banner Tatara clan, was a consort of the Guangxu Emperor (Emperor Dezong, the penultimate monarch of the Qing dynasty, who reigned from 1875 to 1908).

 Life

 Family background

 Imperial Noble Consort Wenjing's personal name was not recorded in history.